- Differentiate between face-to-face, written, oral, web-based, and other typical channels of business communication.

 Which Channel Is Best?

 Quite simply, the best channel is the one that most effectively delivers the message so that it is understood as the sender intended.
-Nuanced or emotionally charged messages require a rich medium; simple, routine messages don’t need the personal touch.
+Nuanced or emotionally charged messages require a rich medium whereas simple, routine messages do not always need a personal touch.
 If you want to advise your department that at 2 p.m. you want to have a five-minute stand-up meeting in the hallway outside of your office to congratulate them on meeting a goal, then send a quick e-mail.
 You really don’t want people to reply with questions.
 E-mail is a lean medium but works very well when the content of the message is neither complex nor emotionally charged.
 On the other hand, a telephone call is a more appropriate channel to apologize for having to cancel a lunch date.
 The speaker can hear the sincerity in your voice and can express their disappointment or offer to reschedule.

 A good rule of thumb is the more emotional the context of the message, the richer the medium should be to deliver the message.
-But remember—even face-to-face business meetings can be followed up with a written note to ensure that both parties are truly on the same page.
+But remember—even face-to-face business meetings can be followed up with a written note to ensure that both parties are truly in agreement.
 If a meeting results in assignments or agreements, then a written note will be useful documentation for future reference.

 Tailoring a Message to an Audience

-Have you ever had to converse with a young child and really needed him to listen to you?
+Have you ever had a serious conversation with a young child?
 You probably knelt down so that you were at eye level.
-You may have even put your hand gently on his arm to focus his attention on you.
-Speaking clearly and slowly in words that you knew he understood, you made exaggerated facial gestures of fear or surprise or happiness to emphasize your points.
+You may have even put your hand gently on her arm to focus her attention on you.
+Speaking clearly and slowly in words that you knew she understood, you made exaggerated facial gestures of fear or surprise or happiness to emphasize your points.
 In brief, you tailored your message to your audience so that it would be effective.

 For the majority of everyday business communications, a manager needs only to focus on presenting a professional image.
 On different occasions, she may want to present herself as a serious and responsible leader, a technical expert, or informally casual.
 But when uncertain what a situation calls for, always err on the side of professionalism.
 Studies have shown that an audience reacts initially to the demeanor of the speaker and not to what is being said.
 If you appear nervous, your audience will pick up on that and become nervous as well.

 The first step in tailoring a message, of course, is to choose the right communication channel.
-But even then, there are questions to ask about the message itself that will influence how it is presented.
+But even then, there are questions to ask about the presentation of the message itself.
 Some of these questions are listed below: